Somerville High School (Massachusetts): Clubs and societies

 Somerville High School students participate in a wide range of self-run extracurricular clubs and societies.
-Competitive clubs include its Trivia Team, Science League, and a FIRST Robotics Competition team: 6201 The Highlanders.
+Competitive clubs include its Trivia Team, Science League, and a FIRST Robotics Competition team: FRC 6201 The Highlanders.

 The Trivia team has sent students to compete at WGBH's High School Quiz Show.
-They have competed on the show six times.
-Their most recent appearance was in the 2018–2019 school year.
+They have competed on the show seven times, most recently in 2025 on Season 16.